cedx/webstorage.hx/doc/usage/api.md

 ## **putObjectIfAbsent**(key: String, ifAbsent: () -> Any): Dynamic
 Looks up the value of the specified key, or add a new value if it isn't there.

 Returns the deserialized value associated to the key, if there is one.
-Otherwise calls `ifAbsent` to get a new value, serializes and associates the key to that value, and then returns the new value:
+Otherwise calls `ifAbsent` to get a new value, serializes it and associates the key to that value, and then returns the new value:

 === "Haxe"
 		:::haxe